juspay/flakular.in/blog/nixify_your_haskell_project/2023-09-08-Introduction.md

 ---
 # Nixify your haskell project: Introduction

 The purpose of this blog posts series is to simplify Haskell development workflow for you.
 In this post we will introduce [Nix](https://nixos.org/) as solution to this.

 Nix is a powerful package manager and build system that provides reproducible and declarative development environment.
 We will utilize [Nix flakes](https://nixos.wiki/wiki/Flakes) [^1] to declaratively configure this environment[^2].
-If you're unfamiliar with Nix, we have [a quick introduction](https://zero-to-flakes.com/nix-rapid) available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
+If you're unfamiliar with Nix, we have [a quick introduction](/nix-rapid) available to help you get started quickly or you can take your time and explore it at [Zero to Nix](https://zero-to-nix.com).
 A basic understanding of the Nix expression language is assumed.

 Throughout the series, we will utilize a simple Haskell app called [todo-app](https://github.com/juspay/todo-app/tree/903c769d4bda0a8028fe3775415e9bdf29d80555) to illustrate how to build a Haskell project and automatically manage runtime dependencies such as databases (ie., [postgres](https://www.postgresql.org)) and and other services (here, we use [postgREST](https://postgrest.org/en/stable)), eliminating the need for any manual onboarding setup.
 This will allow us to highlight the advantages of using Nix.

 [^1]: We strongly recommend flakes for anyone getting started with Nix.
 Flakes is [production ready despite being marked as experimental](https://determinate.systems/posts/experimental-does-not-mean-unstable).
 [^2]: The Haskell infrastructure in [nixpkgs](https://github.com/nixos/nixpkgs) is the simplest way to get started with Nixifying a Haskell project.
 There are also other approaches (like [haskell.nix](https://github.com/input-output-hk/haskell.nix), [stacklock2nix](https://github.com/cdepillabout/stacklock2nix)).
-Later in the blog post series, we'll explore [haskell-flake](https://github.com/srid/haskell-flake) which builds on top of the Haskell infrastructure in nixpkgs
+Later in the blog post series, we'll explore [haskell-flake] which builds on top of the Haskell infrastructure in nixpkgs

+[haskell-flake]: /haskell-flake

 ## Why Nixify?

 Why use Nix to develop a Haskell project rather than something like Stack or GHCup?